janosrusiczki/rusiczki.net/about.md

 Well, hello there and thanks for stopping by!

 My name is János Rusiczki and this is my personal space on the Internet, but you probably figured it out already.
-The guy in the blinding red t-shirt posing in the picture on the left is me, you caught that right too.
+The guy in the blinding red t-shirt posing in the picture above is me, you caught that right too.
 So it would be around time to get down to some lesser known facts:

 **Birthday:** April 17, 1979;